sivakumarton2026/AI-Dream-Visualization/README.md

 4. Frames are combined into an MP4 video.
 5. The generated video is displayed in the Streamlit interface.

-## Project
+## Project Status

-Developed as an AI-based visualization project.
+Working prototype completed successfully.